TodePond/TodePondDotCom/pondcast/infinity-rooms/readme.md

 ![Ink & Switch](3.png)

-This week, I got interviewed at an internal event at [Ink & Switch].
+This week, I got interviewed at an internal event at [Ink & Switch](https://www.inkandswitch.com/).
 There were quite a few people watching!

 I got asked about how I got started, how I think about my projects, how I go about making them.
 It was very fun!
 But slightly odd talking about myself for so long.